fede-giorgi/AI-Agent-Driven-Hedge-Fund/README.md

 ## 🔌 MCP-USE Integration

-This project utilizes also [MCP-USE](https://github.com/mcp-use/mcp-use) to facilitate the integration of Model Context Protocol (MCP) servers.
+This project utilizes also [Manufact (formerly MCP-USE)](https://www.manufact.com/) to facilitate the integration of Model Context Protocol (MCP) servers.
 This allows the agents to securely and efficiently access external tools, such as the Brave Search MCP, leveraged in this case to fetch the latest news related to the ticker.

 ## 🦥 Installation
 1. Clone the RepositoryBash